aczw/cuda-path-tracer/README.md

 ### glTF model loading

 In order to produce more interesting scenes, it would be beneficial if we could load additional models from online.
-To that end, I added the `tiny_gltf` library to the project, which parses all the data accessible via C++.
+To that end, I added the `tiny_gltf` library to the project, which parses all the data to C++ structs.

 > Note that I do not consider scene hierarchy nor transformations.
 Models are loaded assuming they are defined at the world origin with zero rotation and translation, and a scale of 1.
 >